 Expecting to be lucky keeps you motivated to enter sweepstakes.
 If you're constantly telling yourself that you'll never win, why bother to enter?

 Expecting to be lucky can make you more likely to succeed in other areas of your life as well.
 If you go into a job interview expecting to be hired, you'll project a confident attitude that other people will find attractive.

 When you're not blaming all of the bad things that happen to you on luck, you're more likely to find ways to improve what you're doing.
-For example, maybe the reason why you haven't been winning recently isn't because you're unlucky, but because you haven't been entering enough sweepstakes.
+For example, maybe the reason why you haven't been winning recently isn't that you're unlucky, but that you haven't been entering enough sweepstakes.

 For more common-sense steps you can take to bring more luck into your life, see 10 Steps to a Lucky Attitude.

-I thought that The Luck Principle was a compelling read.
-It was written in a friendly and approachable manner, the conclusions were well-supported with facts, and the steps to improve your luck were easy to understand and to implement.
-I'd recommend reading this book to anyone, but especially to people who want to win more sweepstakes.
+The Luck Principle was a compelling read.
+It is written in a friendly and approachable manner, the conclusions were well-supported with facts, and the steps to improve luck are easy to understand and implement.
+It's worth a read for anyone who wants to win more frequently.